 Homeownership Through Public Housing Assistance

 The Homeownership Through Public Housing Assistance (“HOT-PHA) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
 This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with the NACA Mortgage to purchase a home with the same below market interest rate and the NACA buy-down option.
 Participants can own their home – free and clear – without a mortgage in 15 years resulting in an immediate significant wealth gain for the homeowner.
-It is truly a game changer that housing authorities nationwide are now starting to use, and at no additional cost to them.
+It is truly a game changer that participating housing authorities are now starting to use, and at no additional cost to them.

 The major aspect of the program is that the rental payment (i.e. HCV Payment) that goes to the landlord will now go to the lender to pay a significant amount of the Participant’s monthly mortgage payment.
 The HCV Payment is apportioned between the mortgage payment (i.e. PITI) for a 30-year mortgage term with the remaining balance going towards an accelerated principal reduction using a 15-year amortization.
 For the elderly and disabled who receive 30 years of HCV payments, the payments are applied to the mortgage payments for the 30-year term with no accelerated principal balance reduction.
 Thus, the monthly mortgage payments are structured to pay-off the mortgage once the duration of HCV Payments is completed.